Qovery/documentation/website/docs/using-qovery/interface/cli.md

 import Alert from '@site/src/components/Alert';

-Qovery provides a very easy to use CLI (Command Line Interface) designed to perfectly fit the developer workflow.
+Qovery provides a very easy to use CLI (Command Line Interface) designed to fit the developer workflow perfectly.
 The purpose of the CLI is to integrate seamlessly with your development workflow:

 1. Write code
 2. Commit
-3. **Qovery** - deploy new version of your application
+3. **Qovery** - deploy a new version of your application
 4. **Qovery CLI** - check the status of your application
 5. **Qovery CLI** - debug your application
 6. Repeat